icwells/compOncDB/README.md

 	upload			Upload data to the database.
 	update			Update or delete existing records from the database.
 	extract			Extract data from the database and perform optional analyses.
+	search			Searches database for matches to given term.

 ### Usage by Command